 Peripheral neuropathy is a condition that results from damage to the peripheral nerve system.
 Peripheral nerve injuries can occur throughout the body and result in a loss of function and chronic pain.
 Neuropathy can affect any of the three types of peripheral nerves:

 - Sensory nerves: These carry messages from your sensory organs (eyes, nose, etc.) to your brain.

 - Motor nerves: These monitor the conscious movement of your muscles.

 - Autonomic nerves: These regulate the involuntary functions of your body, such as breathing.

 Sometimes, neuropathy affects only a single nerve.
 This is called mononeuropathy and can commonly affect nerves in the:

 Occasionally, two or more isolated nerves in separate areas of the body become damaged, resulting in mononeuritis multiplex neuropathy.
 Most often, however, multiple peripheral nerves malfunction at the same time, a condition known as polyneuropathy.

-Peripheral neuropathy affects nearly than 25 million people in the U.S. Neuropathies are either inherited at birth or acquired later in life.
-The most common systemic cause behind peripheral neuropathy is diabetic neuropathy, which can cause chronically high blood glucose levels that damage nerves.
+Peripheral neuropathy affects almost 25 million people in the U.S. Neuropathies are either inherited at birth or acquired later in life.
+The most common systemic cause behind peripheral neuropathy is diabetic neuropathy, which can cause chronically high levels of blood glucose and damage nerves.